preciofishbone/OmniaDocsG2/pages/page-collections/page-collection-settings/index.rst

 (Don't forget to save when you're done).

+**Importanat note!** When using scheduled publishing for a page, a post from a promotion channel can not be published to Microsoft Teams.

 Setup Viva Engage integration for the page collection
 -------------------------------------------------------
 The Viva Engage (former Yammer) integration you can set up here is a one way integration; from Omnia to Viva Engage.
 A prerequisite is that the Feature "Viva Engage integration" is activated in Omnia admin (Tenant level).